Published:

 GENERAL INTRODUCTION TO THE COLLECTIONS

 Welcome to the Westminster Diocesan Archives.
-Based at Our Lady of Victories in Kensington, we welcome hundreds of researchers every year, including family historians, clergy, academics and students.
+Based next to the church of Our Lady of Victories in Kensington, we welcome researchers from all walks of life, including family historians, clergy, academics and students.

 The Westminster Diocesan Archives hold a great deal of material relating to finance, property and education in the diocese as well as records created by parishes, including some baptism and marriage registers.